instruct-rb/instruct/docs/prompt-completion-middleware.md

 # Prompt Completion Middleware

-The prompt completion middleware stack lets you modify and transform the {Instruct::LM lm}'s {Instruct::Transcript transcript} before sending it to a large language model for completion.
+The prompt completion middleware stack lets you modify and transform the {Instruct::LM lm}'s {Instruct::Prompt prompt} before sending it to a large language model for completion.
 This is helpful for various tasks like adding context, filtering out unwanted details, transforming the format, supporting new model features, and more.

-When a {Instruct::Gen::CompletionRequest completion request} is made, the current {Instruct::Transcript transcript} is used as the prompt.
-The middleware stack then transforms and modifies the {Instruct::Transcript transcript}, preparing it for the completion call.
+When a {Instruct::Gen::CompletionRequest completion request} is made, a middleware stack is made from the model, the stack stack then transforms and modifies the {Instruct::Prompt prompt}, preparing it for the completion call.
 This setup allows for middleware such as conversational pruning, which limits context to the last few relevant messages.